HellCash/Hell-Contracts/README.md

 # Testing

-Tests are located inside the /test folder and can be executed with ease by using the following command within its root directory.
+We currently have more than 224 automated test, these are located inside the /test folder and can be executed with ease by using the following command within its root directory.

 ```
 npx hardhat test --network hardhat